YufeiWang777/LRRU/README.md

 ### Acknowledgments

 Thanks the ACs and the reviewers for their insightful comments, which are very helpful to improve our paper!

+We are especially grateful to <a href="https://github.com/zzangjinsun/NLSPN_ECCV20" target="_blank">NLSPN</a>,  for their novel work and the excellent open source code!
+We are appreciative for <a href="https://github.com/kujason/ip_basic" target="_blank">IP_Basic</a>, <a href="https://github.com/kakaxi314/GuideNet" target="_blank">GuideNet</a>, and  <a href="https://github.com/Kyakaka/DySPN" target="_blank">DySPN</a>, which have inspired us in model design.

-Thanks for all open source projects that have effectively promoted the development of the depth completion communities!
+In addition, thanks for all open source projects that have effectively promoted the development of the depth completion communities!

+Non-learning methods:
+    <a href="https://github.com/placeforyiming/RAL_Non-Learning_DepthCompletion" target="_blank">RAL_Non-Learning_DepthCompletion</a>,

 Supervised methods：
     <a href="https://github.com/fangchangma/self-supervised-depth-completion" target="_blank">S2D</a>,
     <a href="https://github.com/XinJCheng/CSPN" target="_blank">CSPN</a>,
-    <a href="https://github.com/zzangjinsun/NLSPN_ECCV20" target="_blank">NLSPN</a>,
     <a href="https://github.com/JUGGHM/PENet_ICRA2021" target="_blank">PENet</a>,
     <a href="https://github.com/sshan-zhao/ACMNet" target="_blank">ACMNet</a>,
-    <a href="https://github.com/kakaxi314/GuideNet" target="_blank">GuideNet</a>,
     <a href="https://github.com/USTC-Keyanjie/MDANet_ICRA2021" target="_blank">MDANet</a>,
     <a href="https://github.com/JiaxiongQ/DeepLiDAR" target="_blank">DeepLiDAR</a>,
     <a href="https://github.com/anglixjtu/msg_chn_wacv20" target="_blank">MSG-CHN</a>,